-- The fire camp lunches (called shift food) are designed to allow firefighters small amounts of food (primarily carbohydrates) that can be easily eaten throughout the work shift.
+- Fire camp lunches are designed to allow firefighters small amounts of food (primarily carbohydrates) that can be easily eaten throughout the work shift.

 How are you eating your fire lunch?
-Is it all at once or small amounts throughout the day?
-Think of long duration events (Ultra Runs, triathlons), do you see athletes stopping for a big meal or eating small amounts constantly throughout the race?
+Is it all at once or in small amounts throughout the day?
+Think of long-duration events (ultra runs, triathlons).
+Do athletes stop for a big meal or eat small amounts constantly throughout the race?

 This topic was submitted by Joe Domitrovich, Ph.D., Exercise Physiologist, Missoula Technology and Development Center.

 - 10 & 18 Poster, PMS 110-18

 - 10 Standard Firefighting Orders, PMS 110

 - 18 Watch Out Situations, PMS 118